• Heritage Christian Jan 2024

 Stroll Through the Gardens

-At the Riverbanks Zoo Botanical Gardens, you will find more than 5,700 species of plants spread across 70-acres.
+At the Riverbanks Zoo Botanical Gardens, you will find more than 5,700 species of plants spread across 70 acres.
 And let me tell you, it is just as beautiful as it sounds!
 With several different gardens such as the walled garden, bog garden, and shade garden (just to name a few) there are no areas that won’t be fascinating and wonderful to look at!

 Even in the cooler months, the zoo does a fantastic job at making sure the gardens still look as beautiful as possible.
 There are restrooms and sitting benches all throughout the gardens.
 Also, the walkways throughout the gardens are paved, making pushing strollers or wagons easy.